 Ten Fabulous Uses for a Garage

 Garages: they’re not just for cars anymore.
-Last year I wrote an article about making over your garage if you wanted to have a garage band.
-I started thinking afterwards that garages can be an untapped gold mine of additional space for a wide range of uses.
+After I wrote an article about remodeling your garage if you wanted to have a garage band, I started thinking that garages can be an untapped gold mine of additional space for a wide range of uses.

-Here are a few ideas to get your juices flowing:
+Here are a few garage conversion ideas to get your juices flowing:

 Sewing space for you and/or a small group: Sewing your own clothing, curtains, etc. seems to have become popular again.
 Recently, three businesses have opened in within 25 miles of where I live offering materials, classes, and space to sew.

-Tool haven: In all or a portion of your garage, design a space to house, organize, clean, sharpen, and repair tools.
-You may want to include tools and machinery you use for yard work.
+Tool haven: In part or all of your garage, design a space to house, organize, clean, sharpen, and repair tools.
 Additionally, you may want to set aside a space set up to work on projects.
 This is perfect if you are a skilled carpenter in New York City or some other area where workshop spaces are expensive or scarce.

-Start a bird B&B: In another article about caring for exotic birds, I wrote about Peggy McLeod of Belchertown, MA.
-McLeod was well trained in the care of exotic birds and decided to repurpose her garage with sound-proofing and easy-to-clean walls and floors.
-She put in appropriate shelving and climbing stations to place cages and allow for play and made sure there was plenty of light for her charges, as well as being able to create a dark enough space for the birds to have ample rest after lights-out.
-In an adjoining area to the garage, she now sells toys, food, and treats for exotic birds.
+Start a bird B&B: In a previous article, I wrote about Peggy McLeod of Belchertown, MA.
+McLeod decided to repurpose her garage as a bird B&B with soundproofing and easy-to-clean walls and floors.
+She installed appropriate shelving and climbing stations for cages and play areas.
+She also ensured there was plenty of light for her charges, as well as a dark enough space for them to rest.
+In an adjoining area, she sells bird toys, food, and treats.

-Craft shop: Whatever your hobby is, it‘s likely you can outfit your garage to accommodate almost any craft you enjoy creating, whether it’s soap box derby cars, model airplanes, re-caning chairs, building furniture, or rigging up a Rube Goldberg Machine.
+Craft shop: Whatever your hobby may be, it‘s likely you can outfit your garage to accommodate almost any craft you enjoy creating, whether it’s soap box derby cars, model airplanes, re-caning chairs, building furniture, or rigging up a Rube Goldberg Machine.

-Small business for your crafts: I’ve known more than one person who turned their garage into a hair salon, a store where they sold their own crafts (one woman made unique, highly detailed clay fairies), a place to sell produce you grow, etc. Not only will you need permits for this type of endeavor, you will likely need to appear before a local board, such as selectmen, to gain approval.
-You may also need to get written approval from neighbors that live within a certain proximity.
+Small business: I’ve known several folks who turned a garage into a hair salon, a shop to sell their own crafts (one woman made unique, highly detailed clay fairies), a market for their homegrown produce, etc. Not only will you need permits for this type of endeavor, you'll probably need to appear before a local board to gain approval.
+You may also need to get written consent from neighbors who live within a certain proximity.
 Parking and signage are often issues.

 No den or basement?
-You can repurpose your garage as a “man-cave,” or “mom cave.”
-Everyone needs to get away sometimes, where they can close the door and decompress.
-A “cave” can be designed to have what comforts you – which would be very individual choices.
-Keep in mind if you are planning to put a great sound system or television in your made-over garage, also make sure you have a good security system.
+Repurpose your garage as a “man-cave,” or “mom cave.”
+Everyone needs to get away sometimes, to a place where they can close the door and decompress.
+A “cave” is designed to have what comforts you – which would be very individual choices.
+If you are planning to put a great sound system or television in your remodeled garage, make sure you have a good security system, too.

-Yoga studio or dance space: A clean space with appropriate flooring, mats, bars, and a sound system.
-You might need to hire a flooring contractor to install proper flooring for these activities.
+Yoga or dance studio: Transform your garage into a clean space with appropriate flooring, mats, bars, and a sound system.
+You might have to hire a flooring contractor to install proper flooring for either yoga or dance classes.

-Greenhouse or potting studio: You will likely need to work with putting in more windows, grow lights, and work stations for tools, soil, and plant material.
+Greenhouse or potting studio: Upgrade your garage into a gardener's delight.
+It's very possible that you'll need to install more windows; grow lights; and work stations for tools, soil, and plant material.